-The CC Health Department noted as approved." responded to NBN's initial 7 within an hour and provided the most recent Facility Com- laws. pliance Inspection report by the Animal Welfare Section of iff, like all sheriffs in North NC Department of Agriculture Carolina, is an elected official The Navigator and NewBernand Consumer Services dated and has the right to hire and Now.com.
-He can be reached Feb.
+The CC Health Department noted as approved." responded to NBN's initial public record request on March ployed by the county and are records requests submitted to 7 within an hour and provided the most recent Facility Com- laws. pliance Inspection report by the Animal Welfare Section of iff, like all sheriffs in North NC Department of Agriculture Carolina, is an elected official The Navigator and NewBernand Consumer Services dated and has the right to hire and Now.com.
+She can be reached Feb.
 1, 2023.
 The inspector fire anyone without cause in- at wendycard@nclifemedia. noted, "I performed an annual cluding deputies, jailers, and com or (252) 259-6853.

 Craven Pamlico Animal Services located on Old Airport Rd.
-Photo: WENDY CARD / NEW BERN NOW inspection today.
+PHOTO: WENDY CARD / NEW BERN NOW inspection today.
 The facility school resource officers along for.
 This annual inspection is county employment laws.